WXGopher/chm-wiki/Filters.md

 Filters are a mechanism whereby the input forcing data can be modified in some way prior to the model run.
 For example, this could be use to apply a gauge undercatch to precip.
 Filters modify the data of a station _in situ_.

+Note!
+Filters run in the order defined in the configuration file.

 # Implementation

 Filters inherent from the base ```filter_base``` class.